 Making payments via cheque

-Making payments via cheque is considered as one of the most secure payment method.
+Making payments via cheque is one of the safe methods because payment goes straight to account.
+It is also one of the most secure payment methods.
 In case of cheque payment both the parties have record available in their bank account books.

-Digital payment methods in India are generally done using online banking or debit / credit card.
+Digital payment methods in India include online banking or debit / credit card.
 Debit card may or may not require OTP (one time password) for enhanced security.
 Online include NEFT, RTGS, IMPS and ACH.

 NEFT: National Electronic Fund Transfer